In This Guide

 - Creators: more VRAM helps timelines; the CPU still matters for exports and effects chains.

 Prices in Australia move with stock and sales.
-Check length, connectors, and PSU needs for the exact card model you pick.
+Always double-check length, connectors, and PSU needs for the exact card model you pick - reference designs and beefy aftermarket coolers can differ by 50 mm.

 - Check that front radiators or hard drives don't block GPU fans.